jonathan-rogers-dev/jonathan-rogers-dev/README.md

 ### Hello World!

-My name is Jonathan Rogers and I am a high school student and software developer.
+My name is Jonathan Rogers and I am a college student at North Carolina State University and a software developer.

 #### Current Projects
 - [Rise](https://github.com/NCVirtual-Coding-Club/Rise)